 Corporate Transparency Act: Reporting Beneficial Ownership to FinCEN, Filing Requirements and Exceptions

-This webinar will review what is known about the Corporate Transparency Act and its beneficial ownership reporting requirements.
-Our panel of astute tax professionals will walk you through the key definitions, what is known and unknown about the new reporting requirements, and offer suggestions on complying with the Act for companies, trusts, and individuals.
+This webinar will review the Corporate Transparency Act and its beneficial ownership reporting requirements.
+Our panel of astute tax professionals will walk you through the key definitions and the new reporting requirements and offer suggestions on complying with the Act for companies, trusts, and individuals.

 - The Corporate Transparency Act

 The panel will cover these and other critical issues: